 A PEACEFUL SOLUTION TO SOLVE TODAY’S PROBLEMS

-How to Legal is about knowing where to look so you can verify facts, news, and information about the United States justice system.
-This way you won’t be duped or led astray by fake news, bad actors, oath breaking lawyers, or judges, or by politicians who will say anything to feed their voter base even if they know it’s BS.
+How to Legal is about knowing where to look so you can verify facts, news, and information about the United States’ justice system.

 This has happened on both sides of the political aisle.

 We’ve got to roll back the real-world consequences of fake news before it becomes even more dangerous out there.